 Figure~\ref{fig:B_0}(a),~(c) shows that for small values of $F_{\rm th}<0.5$, the systems based on the non-linear force model develop a pronounced peak near the respective jamming packing fractions, $\rho_{\rm J}$ (see in particular Fig.~\ref{fig:B_0}(d), which is a zoom-in of Fig.~\ref{fig:B_0}(c)).
-Recall that a similar observation applies to Fig.~\ref{fig:avg_S}(a),~(c), where the peak also develops at $\rho_{\rm J}$ for $F_{\rm th}<0.5$ for the non-linear force model, but not for the linear one.

-The observations made based on Figs.~\ref{fig:avg_S} and \ref{fig:B_0} suggest that there are important structural differences between the linear and non-linear systems.
-For the non-linear force model, we find that for $F_{\rm th}<0.5$ and $\rho\approx \rho_J$ the clusters are both more numerous and larger in size compared to the ones found for $\rho > \rho_J$ (leading to the peaks visible in Figs.~\ref{fig:avg_S}(a), (c) and \ref{fig:B_0}(a), (c), (d)).
-In contrast, for the linear force model there is no peak of the average cluster size at $\rho_J$, and the peak in $B_0/N$ is rather insignificant.
+The observations made based on Fig.~\ref{fig:avg_S} suggest that there are important structural differences between the linear and non-linear systems.
+For the non-linear force model, we find that for $F_{\rm th}<0.5$ and $\rho\approx \rho_J$ the clusters are more numerous compared to the ones found for $\rho > \rho_J$ (leading to the peaks visible in Figs.~\ref{fig:B_0}(a), (c), (d)).
+In contrast, for the linear force model the peak in $B_0/N$ is rather insignificant.